zendframework/zf2-documentation/docs/languages/en/ref/overview.rst

 'Pyrus`_ and `Composer`_ are supported.

 Some of the features offered by Zend Framework:
-- Robust high performance `M-V-C`_ implementation.
+- Robust, high performance `M-V-C`_ implementation.
 - Database abstraction that is simple to use.
 - Forms component that implements `valid HTML form`_ rendering, validation, and filtering in an easy-to-use, *OOP* interface.